mayaanne/foundations/sprint-4/js-code-readability.md

 3. In terminal, list out the contents of your `sprint-4` folder and you should see a file called `zen-garden-untidy.html`.
 4. Navigate to the `zen-garden-untidy.html` file and open your text editor.
-5. What you are going to find in this file is a whole lot of untidy code that is in need of a clean up.
+5. What you are going to find in this file has a whole lot of untidy code that is in need of a clean up.
 Following the guidelines in [Formatting & Indenting Your HTML](https://www.granneman.com/webdev/coding/formatting-and-indenting-your-html), tidy up the code.
 6. Once you have finished tidying up the code, change the name of the file to `zen-garden-tidy.html`.

 ## Stage and push!